tarriqferrosekhan/AI_KB/AI_Model_Landscape/Readme.md

 #Author : [Tarriq Ferrose Khan](www.linkedin.com/in/tarriq-ferrose-khan-ba527080)

-# Deep Dive into Gen AI
+# Deep Dive into Gen AI and LLMs

 ## Gen AI Introduction
 - AI is focused on creating systems that mimic human intelligence.